-Bradley is a research associate in the K-12 division of EAB.
-He has completed research for school districts exploring math instruction, college and career readiness, student assessments, and school technology policies.
+Bradley is a research analyst who works with data to help university presidents and boards achieve mission and revenue growth.
+Prior to his analyst role, Bradley worked as a research associate in the K-12 division of EAB.
+There, he conducted research for school districts exploring math instruction, college and career readiness, student assessments, and school technology policies.

 Bradley earned a B.A. in Economics and Interdisciplinary Studies (Communications, Legal Institutions, Economics, and Government) from American University.
-He also studied Economics and Politics at the University of Oxford as a visiting student.
+He was also a visiting student at the University of Oxford studying Economics and Politics.

 Research and Insights